bobbingwide/field-block-for-acf-pro/tests/README.md

 The test data tests the expected functionality of the plugin.
 It does not test the plugin's security against malicious content.

+At present, there's no logic to replace https://s.b/wordpress with the siteurl for other test environments.
+Therefore tests need to be run against the `s.b/wordpress` local installation.